- Chart

 Competitive Landscape

-The US ETF market is highly competitive, dominated by large players like Vanguard, iShares, and State Street.
-BMO ETFs compete by offering competitive expense ratios, tracking accuracy, and a wide range of investment options.
-BMO's advantages include its reputation as a major financial institution and its commitment to investor solutions.
-Disadvantages might include lower brand recognition compared to the top-tier competitors in certain niche markets.
+The US ETF market is highly competitive, dominated by large players like Vanguard, iShares (BlackRock), and State Street.
+BMO ETFs compete by offering competitive expense ratios, a wide range of specialized and broad-market products, and leveraging its institutional trust.
+Disadvantages might include brand recognition compared to the top three and potentially lower liquidity for less popular ETFs.

 Financial Performance